 And because the equipment itself serves as collateral, you likely won’t be asked to put up additional collateral for the loan.

 Equipment financing terms typically work at a fixed interest rate—usually between 8% and 30%—with a fixed term length so your payments will be the same from month to month.

 For businesses with smaller and immediate financing needs, short-term loans can be a lifesaver.
-These loans work similarly to traditional term loans but cover amounts in the $2,500 to $250,000 range with terms of between 3 and 18 months.
+These loans work similarly to traditional term loans but cover amounts in the $2,500 to $250,000 range with terms of between three and 18 months.

-Perhaps the most flexible form of business financing available, a business business line of credit gives you capital to draw upon to meet a variety of business needs.
+Perhaps the most flexible form of business financing available, a business line of credit gives you capital to draw upon to meet a variety of business needs.

 Once established, you can draw on your line of credit as you would a personal credit card, to get more working capital, buy inventory, handle seasonal cash flows, pay off other debts, or address almost any other business need.

 If you do plan to apply for a small business loan at any point in the future, make sure that you are regularly reviewing your personal and business credit reports, as well as doing what you can improve your credit score.

 Along with your annual revenue, time in business, and average bank balance, your personal and business credit scores are the single most important factor that will determine your ability to qualify for a small business loan.

 Small business loans aren’t the only way to finance your restaurant.